Embroidery needles have come a long way from when our ancestors used pieces of sharpened bone to stitch with.

 The length of a needle can determine how suitable it is for the for the task.

-This is also the case when you are wrapping the thread around the needle multiple times for making Bullion stitches.
+This is also the case when you are wrapping the thread around the needle multiple times to make Bullion stitches.

-In addition to the size and the type of point, the other difference between them is the shape of the eye.
-These can be round, long, elongated or even easy threading.
+Besides the size and the type of point, the other difference between them is the shape of the eye.
+These can be round, long, elongated, or even easy threading.
 A round-eyed needle is stronger.

 The following tips should help you pick the best needle type for the job.